 Allows for an additional amount of time to complete a course, given at the discretion of the instructor under certain circumstances.
 For specific information, see the Academic Catalog.

 An individual project taken for academic credit under the supervision of a faculty member but not in conjunction with a specific course.
-Independent Study Forms can be obtained in the academic department.
+To register for an Independent Study, obtain the Individualized Study registration form from the academic department and submit it by the published deadline.
 Consult the online Schedule of Classes for specific registration information.

 The academic major students indicate on their admission application to identify their interest in an area of study.
 Students must then formally declare their major with the appropriate academic department by the time they have completed 45 hours.
 See Major and Pre-Major.

 Study abroad makes it possible for students to spend a summer, a semester, or an academic year overseas while earning credit towards graduation at Northeastern Illinois University.
 In addition, study tours offer students a unique opportunity to participate in 7-21 day (1-3 weeks) international study trips, which are components of specific Northeastern courses.
 For information about these opportunities and others, contact the Office of International Programs.